Freedom From Hate: Empowering civil society to counter cyberhate against Roma

 Location: Bulgaria, Croatia, Czech Republic, Hungary and Slovakia

-This project will test and evaluate effective counter narrative campaigns targeting online hate speech against Roma communities in Bulgaria, Croatia, Czech Republic, Hungary and Slovakia, and across Europe.
-The programme will work with civil society organizations (CSOs) in the target countries to develop effective campaigns to challenge online hate speech.
-From this programme, we want to see an increase in positive and accurate narratives about Roma communities online and enhance the understanding of effective ways of dealing with online hate speech.
+This project tested and evaluated effective counter narrative campaigns targeting online hate speech against Roma communities in Bulgaria, Croatia, Czech Republic, Hungary and Slovakia, and across Europe.
+The programme worked with civil society organizations (CSOs) in the target countries to develop effective campaigns to challenge online hate speech.
+From this programme, we wanted to see an increase in positive and accurate narratives about Roma communities online and enhance the understanding of effective ways of dealing with online hate speech.

-We identified a need to therefore develop effective approaches to combating ‘Anti-Gypsyism’ and promoting public participation of Roma in the internet and social media is an essential need.
-This is essential to ensuring Roma can leave their lives free from discrimination and hate.
+We identified a need to therefore develop effective approaches to combating ‘antigypsyism’ and that promoting public participation of Roma in the internet and social media is an essential need.
+This is essential to ensuring Roma can live their lives free from discrimination and hate.

 The public participation of Roma themselves, in particular through social media platforms, is fundamental.
 Such an approach aims to empower Roma as active citizens by supporting the development of online balanced narratives and the critical thinking by internet users.

-In addition, this action will also address specific issues faced by Roma women in the target countries: evidence overwhelmingly demonstrates that Roma women face even higher levels of social and economic exclusion.
+In addition, this action also addressed specific issues faced by Roma women in the target countries: evidence overwhelmingly demonstrates that Roma women face even higher levels of social and economic exclusion.

 - Training partner CSOs on countering hate speech online